Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Conclusion and Further Research

-When smoothing the vehicle process to higher order and modeling acceleration in this manner, we must also smooth the current process to the same order.
-Assuming the left side of equation \ref{relative} to be smooth would preclude allowing the right side to be non-smooth.
-Thus, to smooth current to higher order, we re-notate $x_c(s)$ as $x_{\dot p}(s)$, the current velocity, and $x_{\ddot p}(s)$, the change in current with depth.
-The $\Delta$ variables (e.g. $\Delta x_q$, $\Delta x_{\dot p}$) then also must adjust to maintain a mean-zero process.
+When smoothing the vehicle process to higher order and modeling acceleration conditionally, we also choose to smooth the current process to the same order.
+Thus, to smooth current to higher order, we re-notate $\vec x_c$ as $\vec x_{\dot p}$, the current velocity, and $\vec x_{\ddot p}$, the change in current with depth.
+Since $\vec x_{\ddot p}$ is a change in velocity with respect to depth, we must multiply by $\dot s$ in order to get the change in velocity with respect to time.
+That is,

+The $\Delta$ variables (e.g., $\Delta x_q$, $\Delta x_{\dot q}$) then also must adjust to maintain a mean-zero process in the joint distribution.
 The conditional distribution becomes: